Tips for Saving Money on Halloween Candy

 Tip: Take advantage of store loyalty programs by shopping at just a few stores regularly.
 If you time it right, you may be able to combine store coupons with loyalty rewards and sale prices to get an even better deal on your candy.
 Ibotta and Checkout 51 may also have candy rebates that you can stack to save more.

 If you load up on bags of your favorite candy, you're apt to eat some (or all) of it before Halloween!
 That means you have to buy more to keep the neighborhood ghosts and goblins happy.

 Fortunately, avoiding temptation is easy: just buy those ooey-gooey candies that only a kid could love.

 Buy Whatever is Cheapest

 There's no prize for being the house with the best candy, so buy whatever is cheapest when you head to the store.
 The kids are not going to remember (or care) that you were the cheapskate on the block.
 They're just going to be excited to get all that candy.

-06Recycle Unwanted Candy
+Recycle Unwanted Candy

-07Declutter Your Kids' Rooms
+Declutter Your Kids' Rooms

-08Collect Yard Sale Freebies
+Collect Yard Sale Freebies

 Tip: Look for plastic toys without a lot of wear and tear.
-Clean these up before handing them out as well.
+Clean these up before handing them out, as well.